paulmthompson/Intan.jl/docs/Data_Acquisition.rst

 	#Save all waveforms
 	mysave=SaveAll()

-	myrhd=RHD2000([myfpga],"single",mytask,sav=mysave)
+	myrhd=RHD2000([myfpga],mytask,sav=mysave)

 	#Save just the waveforms
-	myrhd2=RHD2000([myfpga],"single",mytask,sav=SaveWave())
+	myrhd2=RHD2000([myfpga],mytask,sav=SaveWave())

 	#Don't save anything
-	myrhd3=RHD2000([myfpga],"single",mytask,sav=SaveNone())
+	myrhd3=RHD2000([myfpga],mytask,sav=SaveNone())

-Whatever version of the voltage traces will be saved as a file named "v.bin" in the working directory.
+Data is saved in a folder named with the date and time in the working director.
+Voltage traces will be saved as a file named "v.bin" in the working directory.
 If all of the analog traces need to be worked with directly, they can be loaded into the workspace with the parse_v function by specifying the channel number:

 .. code-block:: julia

 	#Assumes v.bin is in working directly and the number of samples per data block is the same as when data was collected.
-	parse_v(64)
+	parse_v()

 Time stamps for each detected spike is also saved in the working directory in binary form as "ts.bin"  Binary is not immediately useful for any future analysis, so a parser can be run immediately after recording to save the timestamps in a HDF5 format file such as .mat (MATLAB) or .jld (Julia).
 This can be done as follows:

 .. code-block:: julia

 	#Saves timestamps as "spikes.mat" in working directory
-	num=64 #Number of channels in the recording save_mat(num)

-	#the user can optionally specify a time threshold, where no stamps are saved before it (like before the experiment started or sorting was completed).

-	save_mat(num, 200000)
+	save_ts_mat()

 	#Saves timestamps as "spikes.jld" in working directory
-	save_jld(num)
+	save_ts_jld()

+Alternatively, data can be exported into MAT, JLD or Plexon file types after the experiment is completed using the "Export" menu in the GUI.